 Price rises by provider

-Remember, when you compare energy prices, if price rises have been announced but are yet to come into force, you'll get the 'after-rise' cost.
+When you compare energy prices, remember that if price rises have been announced but are yet to come into force, you'll get the 'after-rise' cost.
 This is because comparison services incorporate new costs as soon as they get the info from suppliers, not when they happen.

 |ENERGY PRICE CHANGES OVER FIVE YEARS|